 Some mortgage products offer comparatively cheap rates.
 Although this benefit can be outweighed by an arrangement fee payable to the lender.
 Not every product has one, so the cost can be nil but could, for example, be £999 or even more depending upon the lender/product.

 You’ll need to engage the services of a solicitor, the fees quoted by various firms can differ enormously.
-An estimation for a straightforward purchase with a local company is £600 for a low-value property.
+Estimation for a straightforward purchase with a company is £600 for a low-value property.
 You will need to give the property address.
 This is the case whether it’s leasehold or freehold.
 You will also need to give the purchase price to obtain quotations.

 The key points to cover when asking for a quote are:

-Your Mortgage Broker will usually charge a fee for their service, typically £499.
-Please try to use a local company that charges on completion only.
+Your Mortgage Broker in Manchester will usually charge a fee for their service.
+Please try to use a company that charges on mortgage offer only, and doesn’t request any payment upfront.
 Avoid any application fees where your money will be at risk.

 The cost of moving your furniture can vary significantly.
 It will depend on the level of service you are looking for.
 If you are quite happy to hire a van and roll your sleeves up, this can cost less than £200.
 On the other hand, if you are looking for a company that provides the full service this can be £1,000 plus.